brunribeiro/directus-brazilian-standards/README.md

 - `brazilian-currency` - Currency input with live formatting
 - `brazilian-cep` - CEP input with validation
 - `brazilian-cpf` - CPF input with validation
+- `brazilian-cnpj` - CNPJ input with validation
+- `brazilian-phone` - Phone input with formatting and validation

 ### Displays Included:
 - `brazilian-currency-display` - Currency display with Brazilian formatting
 - `brazilian-cep-display` - CEP display with formatting
 - `brazilian-cpf-display` - CPF display with formatting and privacy options
+- `brazilian-cnpj-display` - CNPJ display with formatting and privacy options
+- `brazilian-phone-display` - Phone display with formatting and privacy options

 ## 🌟 Why Use This Extension?